 The move towards becoming more environmentally friendly will likely increase the supply and demand gap.
 That’s because solar energy panels and batteries in electric vehicles rely on silver.

 Additionally, silver is very good at killing bacteria.
 That has led to an increased use in medical applications, another significant demand vector.

 Many analysts believe that the price of silver highlights it’s ‘undervalued’ at present and has significant potential upside, with the metal offering a good balance of risk and return, especially compared to the stock market.

 The chart above shows the S&P 500 vs. silver ratio from 1990 to the present.
 For the majority of that period (60%), the balance has been substantially below the current ratio of 160.

 This means that silver is historically undervalued compared to the general stock market.
 The SPX: silver ratio bottomed out at 26 in 2011.

 This suggests that silver has the potential to outperform the stock market by up to a factor of 6.15 if the SPX/silver ratio reverts to the previous low.

 Silver as an Investment

-The same holds true for the value of silver relative to gold.
-Over the same 32-year time period shown in the chart above, the gold: silver ratio currently is higher than it has been for over 60% of the time between 1990 and the present.
+The same holds for the value of silver relative to gold.
+Over the same 32 years shown in the chart above, the gold: silver ratio is currently higher than it has been for over 60% of the time between 1990 and the present.

-Discover fine silver bullion at the Kinesis store
+Discover the full range of silver bullion available at the Kinesis Bullion store.

 Dave Kranzler is a hedge fund manager, precious metals analyst and author.
 After years of trading expertise build-up on Wall Street, Dave now co-manages a Denver-based, precious metals and mining stock investment fund.